marcolaurenzi/ing-sw-2023-lamarca-laurenzi-ltifi-marina/README.md

 ## My Shelfie Board Game

 A game by Phil Walker-Harding and Matthew Dunstan.
-You've just brought your new **shelf** home and it's time to fill it with your favourite objects: collect books, plants, board games, portraits, prizes... and don't forget to leave some space for your cats!
-Who will manage yo have the best organized **shelf**?
+You've just brought your new **shelf** home, and it's time to fill it with your favourite objects: collect books, plants, board games, portraits, prizes... and don't forget to leave some space for your cats!
+Who will manage to have the best organized **shelf**?

 The game is a _Cranio Creations s.r.l._'s property